Digitalist-Open-Cloud/Matomo-CLI/README.md

 ## Known supported API methods

 The Matomo API has many methods, and could be extended with plugins, here is a list of methods we know this tool is supporting.
 Please note, that for now, some methods only works well with json and xml output.
-And for all them, not all possible options is available in the tool yet.

 | Method     |
 | ---------- |